khalid64927/google-apple-pay/README.md

                 SupportedCardMethods.PAN_ONLY,
                 SupportedCardMethods.CRYPTOGRAM_3DS)
         )

-    val viewModel = getViewModel {
+    val model = getViewModel {
+                    SampleViewModel(
-        // Pass the platform implementation of the permission controller to a common code.
+                        // Pass the platform implementation of the permission controller to a common code. paymentInterface = GooglePayModelImpl(this, paymentConfig)
-        ViewModel(GooglePaymentsImpl(context, paymentConfig))
+                    )
+                }.also {
+                    it.paymentInterface.bind(lifecycle, supportFragmentManager)
                 }
-    viewModel.permissionsController.bind(lifecycle, supportFragmentManager)
 }
 ```